ahrendsen/colorblind/README.md

 | Reddish purple | 204 | 121 | 167 |          cc | 79 | a7 | cc79a7 |

 # Program Implementations
+For all of these implementations, I will provide the text input for the Wong 2011 palette on this page.
+In the future, I hope to have a python script that will allow for generation of any of the palettes in any of the languages.
 ## Mathematica
 Mathematica is where I do the majority of my work, so it will be the first program to be filled out.
 ### Copy and Paste